aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/ztp.md

 ## Create host variables

-Host variables for your NAT-GATEWAY should be defined like this:
+Host variables for your NAT-gateway should be defined like this:

 ```yaml
 ---